ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/02-binary-trees.md

 Because the children are ordered, we distinguish between the left child and the right child.
 Binary trees are often described as trees in which each node has at most two children.
 While this is correct, it can obscure an important detail: if a node has only one child, it matters whether that child is on the left or on the right.
 For this reason, it is often clearer to think of every node as having both a left subtree and a right subtree, with either subtree allowed to be empty.
-This idea is illustrated below.
+This idea is illustrated in @fig:example_bintree.

 ![An example of a binary tree with nodes labeled by letters.](images/9.1-bintree-with-nulls.svg){#fig:example_bintree}